fair-acc/chart-fx/README.md

 to new charts by default.
 These Renderers operate on all DatasSets added to the chart (`chart.getDatasets.add(...)`) as well as on the ones added to the renderer itself.
-As a rule of thumb, you need to implement a custom renderer if you need to visualize lots of datapoints or if you want to draw something behind the chart itself.
+As a rule of thumb, you need to implement a custom renderer if you need to visualize lots of data points or if you want to draw something behind the chart itself.

 ### Acknowledgements